BME-nodeservers/udi-lutronra2-poly/README.md

 - Multiple Control systems connecting to a main repeater or bridge using the same username/password is not supported by Lutron and will cause the main repeater/bridge to lock down the connection requiring a time-out period of 15 minutes or power cycle!

 ## RadioRA 2
-- Enter the IP Address, Username, Password for your RadioRa 2 Main Repeater.
+- Enter the IP Address, Username, Password for your RadioRA 2 Main Repeater.

 ## RA2 Select
 - Default username and password are lutron/integration and are the defaults for the NodeServer.